Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Pin cherries grow very quickly, and they can go from seedling to bearing age in just a few years.
-When we cleared this patch of land three years ago the soil was bare, no cherries insight.
+When we cleared a patch of land three years ago the soil was bare, no cherries insight.

 Three years later the biggest pin cherry is nearly 10 feet tall, and many others are 5-6 feet tall.
 Generally, they don’t fruit until they’re 12 to 30 feet tall and the trunk is 2 to 6 inches in diameter so ours are a bit ahead of schedule.